At GMHBA we are committed to explaining the ins and outs of health insurance so that you are fully informed about your cover.

 A waiting period is the time between joining GMHBA and when you can start claiming.
 Waiting periods exist to protect members’ funds from those who wait until they are sick to join a health fund claiming large sums immediately.
 Read about this topic.

-Silver Hospital cover provides the same single room coverage as Gold Hospital, but co-payments of $100 per day up to a maximum of $700 per admission apply.
+Co-payments do apply to GMHBA Silver Hospital (closed to new members) for single rooms of $100 per day up to a maximum of $700 per admission.
 Co-payments are not the same as hospital excess.
 Please note: Some private hospitals only have single rooms and co-payments will apply.

 A schedule of fees has been set by the Federal Government for eligible services by doctors in a hospital or day surgery.
 Medicare pays 75% of this schedule fee for in-patient medical treatment and GMHBA pays the other 25% up to 100% of the Medical Benefit Schedule (MBS) fee.
 Read about this topic.